vkhangpham/glossary/generate_glossary/mining/ANALYSIS.md

 - `extract_with_smart_prompts()` – Use Firecrawl's native structured extraction

 ### Functions to Remove
-- All queue management functions (use Firecrawl native)
+- All queue management functions (replace with direct `GET /v2/team/queue-status` usage; keep a helper only if the SDK version supplies one)
 - All performance profiling functions (use Firecrawl native)
 - All API tracking functions (use Firecrawl native)
 - All webhook management functions (use Firecrawl native)